HugoDaniel/hugodaniel.com/content/posts/2021-03-24-infinite-grid-with-just-one-square.md

 WebGL focuses on triangles.
 A square is nothing more than two triangles glued together.

 There are a couple of primitives to describe triangles with WebGL.
 The _"triangle fan"_ has excellent properties that I like to use.
-It allows triangle meshes to be represented by adding vertices on top of a root vertice.
+It allows triangle meshes to be represented by adding vertices on top of a root vertex.
 It is not only fast to process a triangle fan mesh, but it also can save a lot of space by avoiding vertices to be repeatedly declared per triangle.

 <video autoplay="autoplay" muted loop preload width="100%" playsinline>
   <source src="/videos/triangle_fan.webm" type="video/webm">